Classification-Team-CW5/Classification-Data/README.md

 Notice how due to the way the data has been imported an index has automatically been generated as highlighted in yellow on both the test and the train dataframes.

->The '''test''' data has two columns and the '''train''' data has three columns the '''sentiment''' column being the one that is present in the train data and not in the test data
+>The `test` data has two columns and the `train` data has three columns the `sentiment` column being the one that is present in the train data and not in the test data

 # Quick Overview of the data